luismaiaDEVSCOPE/mlops-airflow/aulas/aula3_case_study/README.md

-# Lesson 3: Practical Case-Study (Building the MLOps Cycle)
+# Class III: Practical Use-Case (Building the MLOps Cycle)

 ## Goal
 Integrate the components from Lesson 2 into an automated CI/CD pipeline, focusing on local process automation.